 No one wants to hear they have cancer or another serious illness.
 It’s scary and overwhelming.
 What’s worse?
 A doctor telling you he/she failed to realize that you’ve had cancer (or another serious illness) for weeks or months, delaying potentially life-saving treatments.
 Also horrible?
 Receiving treatments for an illness you don’t even have.
-Diagnostic errors, including missed, incorrect or delayed diagnoses are common and dangerous.
-This is upsetting to me and should be to you as well.
 What are doctors doing to reduce diagnostic errors?
-What can you do?
+Can you reduce your risk?

 How common are diagnostic errors?
 How serious?